 Announcement of the Winners

-All winning applicants will be notified in late August 2014.
+All winning applicants will be notified in late August 2018.
 The winners will be featured in a future issue of Texas Town & City magazine.
-In addition, the winners will be recognized at the TML Annual Conference to be held on September 30-October 3, in Houston.
+In addition, the winners will be recognized at the 2018 TML Annual Conference to be held on October 9-12 in Fort Worth.

 If you have questions about the TML Municipal Excellence Awards Program, contact Rachael Pitts at email@example.com or 512-231-7472.